 The Writing Center offers four types of tutoring:

-To make an appointment, visit our calendar at A-B Tech Writing Center, call us at (828) 398-7218, or drop by LOC-125 on the lower floor of the Don C. Locke Library.
-On the electronic calendar, select an open appointment, which is in white, and fill out the form that pops up.
+To make an appointment, visit our calendar at A-B Tech Writing Center, call us at (828) 490-1146, or drop by LOC-125 on the lower floor of the Don C. Locke Library.
+On the electronic calendar, select an open appointment, which is in white, and fill out the form that opens.
 Select "Create Appointment" at the bottom of the form to confirm your selection.
 If you would like a standing appointment at a particular date or time for the entire semester, please call or visit the Writing Center so an administrator can assist you with scheduling.
-Click on the following links for step-by-step directions for registering for a Writing Center account and scheduling an appointment.

 Video Chat Tutoring

-Students enrolled in courses at other A-B Tech campuses or in online or evening classes are invited to schedule video tutoring sessions for support at any stage of the writing process.
-Video chat tutoring is conducted through the Writing Center's calendar.
-To make arrangements for a session via video chat, view the Writing Center's calendar and book an appointment with a tutor who has video chat availability, which will be labeled beneath tutors' names in the left-hand column.
+Synchronous tutoring may also be conducted via video chat.
+Video chat tutoring is accessible from the Writing Center's calendar, using a device with internet connection (e.g. a laptop, tablet, smartphone, etc.) To make arrangements for a session via video chat, view the Writing Center's calendar and book an appointment with a tutor who has video chat availability, which will be labeled beneath tutors' names in the left-hand column.
 Click on the following link for step-by-step directions for scheduling a remote tutoring session.

 On the day of your appointment, log in to the Writing Center's calendar, click on your appointment (which will be highlighted in yellow), and select "Start or join video chat session" about five minutes before the start of your appointment.
 Your tutor will join you shortly.